CSUF College Of Business and Economics

 Enrollment in BUAD 591 Business Strategy Capstone is restricted to students who meet the prerequisites.
 Students wishing to enroll in this course must have prior approval from the Graduate Advisor – see below for enrollment requirements.
 Be advised that not all graduate courses are offered during the summer session, so you should not plan your graduation around summer classes.
 Elective courses are not normally offered in the summer.

 BUAD 591 is a project course and must be completed with a "B" or better.
-You will be divided into groups and assigned to a company in Orange County.
-Your group will serve as a consulting team for the company.

 Enrollment Requirements